kanidm/webauthn-rs/fido-key-manager/README.md

 ### macOS

+* Bluetooth support works fairly reliably, but automatic pairing could allow a nearby malicious device could open your computer up to long-term tracking over Bluetooth.

+  It is not possible to pair a Bluetooth authenticator using `System Settings`, and instead programs need to pair it for you (which `webauthn-authenticator-rs` will do for you).
+However, it will try to pair *any* nearby authenticator, and some authenticators will stay online for several minutes after use.

 * NFC should "just work", provided you've installed a PC/SC initiator (driver) for your transciever (if it is not supported by `libccid`).